BartoszPiotrowski/deep-equivalence/README.md

 Finally, let's train the model on training data augmented by all possible renamings of variables.
-Original training set has 16937 examples whereas after augmenting we see as many as 2853850 examples.
-Therefore let's increase number of training epoch from 32 to 128.
+Original training set has 16937 examples whereas after augmenting we see as many as 2853850 examples -- so the training time will be roughly 170 times longer.

 ```
 python3 models/bidir_rnn.py \
 	--train_set data/split/equiv_augmented.train \